CarlGroth/Carl-Bot/readme.md

 # Tags

-Tags are deceivingly simple to use.
+Tags are easy to learn, but very powerful.
 With some ingenuity you can create your own, dynamic commands.
 To aid with this, dynamic "blocks" can be added.
 It is for instance entirely possible to create an 8ball command, a !hug command and many other things using just tags.

 As of writing this, these blocks are: